abolfazl1992/HyperThink-Framework/README.md

 ## 🙌 Got Feedback or Ideas?
 Think you can make it even better?
 Please, feel free to open an "Issue" right here in this repository.
-Share your thoughts, suggestions, or your ideas!
+Share your thoughts, suggestions, or your ideas

 Happy (Smarter) Prompting